johnlow-code/HT-Group-Coding-Assessment/crispy-dollop/README.md

 ```
+## Code

 Below is the full code in Javascript.
-Alternatively, please refer to scaling-umbrella.js for the full code.
+Alternatively, please refer to crispy-dollop.js for the full code.

 ```